sbug51/KC-Riff/docs/gpu.md

 # GPU
 ## Nvidia
-Ollama supports Nvidia GPUs with compute capability 5.0+.
+kc-riff supports Nvidia GPUs with compute capability 5.0+.

 Check your compute compatibility to see if your card is supported:
 [https://developer.nvidia.com/cuda-gpus](https://developer.nvidia.com/cuda-gpus)